VNG-Realisatie/gemma-zaken/docs/_content/ontwikkelaars/handleidingen-en-tutorials/large-files.md

         "bestandsdelen": []
     }
     ```
-    Now the document is unlocked, all `bestandsdelen` are removed and the file content can be download via the `inhoud` url
+    Now the `EnkelvoudigInformatieObject` is unlocked, all `bestandsdelen` are removed and the file content can be download via the `inhoud` url

 ###Summary